Install Junos OS on SRX300 Line of Firewalls Using a USB Flash Drive

 During installation, if an error occurs, the LEDs turn red.
 Common reasons are:

-In case of errors, console access is required to troubleshoot.
+In case of errors, you require console access to troubleshoot.

 Additional Behavior During Installation

-• You do not need to wait for LEDs to turn steadily amber before pressing Reset Config; press it once the LEDs blink amber to avoid unnecessary delays.
+You do not need to wait for LEDs to turn steadily amber before pressing Reset Config; press the button when LEDs blink amber to avoid unnecessary delays.

 Use Feature Explorer to confirm platform and release support for specific features.